microsoft/Zen/README.md

 # Supported data types

-Zen currently supports a subset of .NET types, summarized below.
+Zen currently supports a subset of .NET types and also introduces some of its own data types summarized below.

 | Type   | Description          | Supported by Z3 backend | Supported by BDD backend | Supported by `StateSetTransformers`
 | ------ | -------------------- | ----------------------- | ------------------------ | ------------|